-- 1 In the Maintenance screen, click the Click Here button next to Load Factory Default to clear all switch configuration information you configured and return to the factory defaults. - 2 Click OK to reset all switch configurations to the factory defaults .
+- 1 In the Maintenance screen, click the Click Here button next to Load Factory Defaults to clear all switch configuration information you configured and return to the factory defaults. - 2 The following message appears.
+Click OK to reset all switch configurations to the factory defaults.